Aquatic animal: Description

-The term aquatic can be applied to animals that live in either fresh water or salt water.
-However, the adjective marine is most commonly used for animals that live in saltwater or sometimes brackish water, i.e. in oceans, shallow seas, estuaries, etc.
+The term "aquatic animal" can be applied to residents of either freshwater or saltwater environments.
+However, the adjective "marine" is most commonly used for animals that live in seawater (i.e. oceans and shallow seas) or sometimes brackish water (i.e. estuaries, lagoons, tidal rivers, etc), and "brine" is used for halophilic species that can tolerate hypersaline waterbodies.

-Aquatic animals can be separated into four main groups according to their positions within the water column.
+Aquatic animals can be separated into four main ecological groups according to their positions within the water column.